 Throughout the farm can be heard the song of the ‘Apapane and the occasional l’iwi (Hawaiian honeycreepers).
 High overhead swoops the l’o (Hawaiian hawk) and Nēnē (Hawaiian goose), while through the tea, roams families of Kalij pheasants.

-Daily high temperatures sit comfortably between 70°F and 80°F year-round, while trade winds shower bathe the tea in a daily half inch of rain.
+Daily high temperatures sit comfortably between 70°F and 80°F year-round, while trade winds shower bathe the tea in a daily rain.

 Along with the mildly acidic fertile soil, we have the most idyllic conditions for Camillia sinensis to not only grow, but to thrive.